Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 Humans of LIGO (\href{https://humansofligo.blogspot.com}{humansofligo.blogspot.com}) showcases the lives, backgrounds, and inspirations of LVK members and GW scientists through blog posts.
 Each post consists of an image of the participant, a direct quote about their experiences, and a short biography including job description and hobbies.
-Since its inception in 2018, the blog has featured $59$ participants from $11$ different counties, working at $42$ institutions (Figure~\ref{fig:HumansofLIGO}).
 The blog posts are shared on LIGO social media, and have reached over $53,000$ views (as of May 2024).
+Since its inception in 2018, the blog has featured $59$ participants from $11$ different countries, working at $42$ institutions (Figure~\ref{fig:HumansofLIGO}).
+While profiled scientists come from more diverse locations than just those of LVK institutions, they are still concentrated, reflecting the inequitable distribution of scientific research~\citep{King:2004}.
+A future goal is to add profiles for scientists from other backgrounds and demonstrate potential opportunities within STEM for people across the world.

-Antimatter web comics (\href{https://antimatterwebcomics.com}{antimatterwebcomics.com}) by Nutsinee Kijbunchoo features day-to-day experiences and current affairs from the GW community and beyond (Figure 2).
+Antimatter web comics (\href{https://antimatterwebcomics.com}{antimatterwebcomics.com}) by Nutsinee Kijbunchoo features day-to-day experiences and current affairs from the GW community and beyond (Figure~\ref{fig:Antimatter}).
 Mental health and graduate-student life are focuses of many comics.
+Based upon webpage views (August 2024), the most popular two comics are about the discovery of the first binary neutron star signal and about living with depression, demonstrating that both communicating discoveries and sharing the lives of the scientists behind them have appeal.
 Comics have been regularly featured in the LIGO Magazine.

-The LIGO-India blog, Glorious Women~\cite{LIGOIndiaGloriousWomen} showcases STEM role models, highlighting women from across the LVK.
-Behind-the-scenes interviews feature the daily lives of students, their motivation, contributions and challenges~\cite{LIGOIndiaBehindTheScenes}.
+The LIGO-India blog, Glorious Women~\citep{LIGOIndiaGloriousWomen} showcases STEM role models, highlighting women from across the LVK.
+Behind-the-scenes interviews feature the daily lives of students, their motivation, contributions and challenges~\citep{LIGOIndiaBehindTheScenes}.